Why Lead Reactivation Is Important for Your Business (And What It's Costing You to Ignore It)

-Every month you spend chasing new leads, there's a quieter problem bleeding your business dry.
-It's sitting in your CRM right now.
+Every month you spend chasing new leads, there is a quieter problem bleeding your business dry.
+It is sitting in your CRM right now.
 Hundreds, maybe thousands, of people who once raised their hand and said "I'm interested" — and then went silent.

 You labeled them dead.
 You moved on.
 You opened your wallet and bought more.